Theresia-Muli/Guided-Project-Analyzing-Kickstarter-Projects/README.md

 # Guided-Project-Analyzing-Kickstarter-Projects

-The product team is considering launching a campaign on Kickstarter to test the viability of some offerings.
-You've been asked to pull data that will help the team understand what might influence the success of a campaign.
+This project pulls data to help the product team understand what might influence the success of a Kickstart campaign to test some offerings' viability.